Lean Manufacturing – Multiple Projects

 Heavy Fabrication Shop, New Iberia, Louisiana – heavy engineering fabrication shop was reorganized with improved techniques that increased weld metal lay down time as well as a devoted material preparation area.
 The result was an immediate 50% improvement in throughput.

-FSU, Manufacturing – acted as COO for three months.
-Implemented Lean Manufacturing throughout all shops as well a project management / risk management for major products.
+FSU, Fully Integrated Manufacturing – Consultant for 9 months and acting COO for three months.
+Successfully implemented Lean Manufacturing throughout all shops as well a project management / risk management system for major products

 Make a fast determination of the workflow from design through manufacturing to delivery to ascertain the level of Lean Manufacturing (TPS) in place.
 A few manufacturers have achieved high levels through their own endeavors to improve throughput and reduce manhours while increasing product quality which must be recognized.
 Facilitating change in very traditional businesses that have not evolved their workflow over many years requires strength to mobilize.